Testing atomic wave functions in the nuclear vicinity: the hyperfine structure with empirically-deduced nuclear and quantum electrodynamic effects: Introduction

 Studies of atomic parity violation provide important low-energy tests of the standard model of particle physics.
 The largest effect in atoms arises from the nuclear weak charge which depends on a unique combination of fundamental coupling constants.
 This makes atomic parity violation measurements uniquely sensitive to certain types of new physics, complementing searches for new physics performed at high energies \cite{particle1,particle2,particle3}.

-Extraction of the nuclear weak charge from atomic measurements requires high-precision atomic calculations (see, e.g., the review \cite{review}).
-For example, for Cs $6S_{1/2}-7S_{1/2}$, this corresponds to evaluation of the second-order expression

-where $6S_{1/2}$, $7S_{1/2}$, $nP_{1/2}$ are many-body atomic states, ${\bf D} = \sum_i |e|{\bf r}_i$ is the electric dipole operator acting over the $i$ electrons of the atom, $H_{\rm PV}$ is the weak operator that is localized on the nucleus, and $E$ are atomic binding energies.
-To gauge the accuracy of these calculations, comparison of theoretical and experimental determinations of electric dipole transition amplitudes, energy intervals, and hyperfine structure intervals is made \cite{dfg2002,pbd2009}.
+Extraction of the nuclear weak charge from atomic measurements requires high-precision atomic calculations (see, e.g., reviews \cite{review1,review2}).
+To gauge the accuracy of these calculations, comparison of theoretical and experimental determinations of electric dipole transition amplitudes, energy intervals, and hyperfine structure constants is made \cite{dfg2002,pbd2009}.
 The hyperfine structure is sensitive to the atomic wave functions in the nuclear region, and it is the hyperfine structure for which the largest deviations are seen.

-The atoms/ions of interest for atomic parity violation measurements include the alkali-metal atoms and alkali-metal-like ions Cs \cite{cs_pnc}, Fr \cite{fr_pnc1,fr_pnc2,fr_pnc3}, Ba$^{+}$ \cite{ba_pnc1,ba_pnc2}, and Ra$^{+}$ \cite{ra_pnc}.
+The atoms and ions of interest for atomic parity violation measurements include Cs \cite{cs_pnc,cs_pnc2}, Fr \cite{fr_pnc1,fr_pnc2,fr_pnc3}, Ba$^{+}$ \cite{ba_pnc1,ba_pnc2}, and Ra$^{+}$ \cite{ra_pnc}.
 The highest precision in atomic parity violation studies has been reached for $^{133}$Cs, the measurement accurate to 0.35\% \cite{wieman} and calculations accurate to within 0.5\% \cite{pbd2009,DBFR_pnc,dfg2002,radpot}.
-The atomic theory uncertainty is considered to be a limiting factor in the interpretation of future measurements.
+The future of nuclear spin-independent atomic parity violation studies on a single isotope depends on the ability to control the error of atomic calculations to $\approx 0.1\%$.

-In this Letter, we pave the way for significantly improved understanding of the electronic wave functions in the nuclear region.
+In the current work, we pave the way for significantly improved understanding of the electronic wave functions in the nuclear region.
 We propose a method for empirically correcting the unknown or neglected nuclear properties and quantum electrodynamic (QED) radiative corrections in hyperfine structure calculations by exploiting the scaling of different effects for higher states.
-The method is applied to published data for $^{133}$Cs and $^{210}$Fr \cite{gomez}, revealing remarkably better agreement between theory and experiment.